“It’s good. You’ll like it.”

-When Charissa was six years old, I took her to the Daddy-Daughter Dance sponsored by the Lutheran Student Center at MSU.
+When Charissa was six years old, I took her to a local Daddy-Daughter Dance.
 I left the house early and purchased a white rose, then drove back home and rang the front doorbell.
 When my wife opened the door, I saw Charissa all dressed up with her face just beaming at me, and it brought tears to my eyes.
 I knew I’d done something right.
 I’d added to Charissa’s foundational beliefs about her value, her security and her confidence.
 I’d let her know she was loved.

 Belief #4: Inadequacy (“If I fail, I’m a failure”)